Q1. How many taught postgraduate programmes can I apply for?

 Q6.
 Is there an application fee and is it refundable?

 An application fee of €35 (online) or €40 Cheque/Bank Draft will apply.
 The fee will cover 2 programme choices made in the one submission.
 Further submissions will require another application fee.
 You will need to specify your first and second preference on the application form.
 Bank Draft/Cheques should be made payable to the University of Limerick and posted to the Postgraduate Admissions Office with the email received upon completing your application.
 Applications will be processed once the application fee has been received.
 The application fee is non-refundable.

 Q7.
 I have not finished my degree yet, can I still apply?

 Yes, you can still apply for a taught postgradaute programme even if you have not completed your degree.
 However, if offered a place on the programme, the offer will be on condition that you meet the entry requirements for the programme.
 You may not enrol on a programme unless all entry requirements have been met before the commencement of the programme.
-Exceptions to this are applications for the MSc in Occupational Therapy, the MSc in Speech & Language Therapy and the MSc in Physiotherapy.
+Exceptions to this are applications for the MSc in Speech & Language Therapy.
 Applicants must have completed their degree before applying for these programmes.
 Your application will automatically be rejected if you have not completed your degree before applying for these 2 programmes.

 Q8.
 If I apply for 2 programmes, will both programmes be considered at the same time?